multiversx/mx-docs/docs/developers/nft-tokens.md

 Once this transaction is processed by the Metachain, Alice becomes the designated **manager of AliceTokens**.
 She can add quantity later using `ESDTNFTCreate`.
 For more operations available to ESDT token managers, see [Token management](/developers/esdt-tokens#token-management).

 In that smart contract result, the `data` field will contain a transfer syntax which is explained below.
 What is important to note is that the token identifier can be fetched from here in order to use it for transfers.
-Alternatively, the token identifier can be fetched from the API (explained also in section [Rest API - Get NFT data](/developers/nft-tokens#get-nft-data-for-an-address) ).
+Alternatively, the token identifier can be fetched from the API (explained also in section [REST API - Get NFT data](/developers/nft-tokens#get-nft-data-for-an-address) ).

 ## **Roles** ##